DEIB-GECO/genereg/doc/source/introduction.rst

 .. image:: images/tcgatumors.png

-So, this method allows to analyze the beavior of specific human genes within cancer patients, investigating the biological relationships which hold among each other and the effect that heterogeneous regulatory elements have on their expression.
+This method allows to analyze the beavior of specific human genes within cancer patients, investigating the biological relationships which hold among each other and the effect that heterogeneous regulatory elements have on their expression.

-The matter is understanding the relationships between the activity of each target gene and the genes belonging either to the same pathway or to the other relevant pathways, and the relationships between all such target genes and their candidate regulatory genes: this may lead to identify potential common regulators along each pathway, or frequent regulators with a key role in the regulation systems of genes of interest, eventually predicting their potential oncogenic role.
+The matter is understanding the relationships between the activity of each target gene and the genes belonging either to the same gene set or to the other relevant sets, and the relationships between all such target genes and their candidate regulatory genes: this may lead to identify common or frequent regulators with a key role in the regulation systems of the genes of interest, eventually predicting their potential oncogenic role.
 Whenever a correlation exists, an assessment of the potential influence that the gene methylation may have on its expression is also made.

 Analyzing all the features is usually extremely heavy from a computational standpoint, resulting in a high computational complexity.
 For this reason, in order to make this analysis sustainable within reasonable time and using standard computational resources, the approach implemented in this library does not analyze all the existing correlations among target genes and their regulatory features, but it identifies those associations that best contribute to the target genes expression regulation.
 The results are focused by design to the **best-predicting sets of features**, leaving out potential regulators with important biological functions, but with an extremely low predictive power with respect to the expression of the target gene.